 Abstract

-Marking Open-vocabulary Keypoint Affordances (MOKA)
+Marking Open-world Keypoint Affordances (MOKA)

 MOKA employs VLMs in a hierarchical visual prompting framework, which converts the affordance reasoning problem into a series of visual question problems that are feasible for the VLM to address.